 Not all locations are suitable for aerial photography because of restricted airspace – areas close to airports, critical infrastructure and military installations require special permissions to fly.
-To identify these, free phone apps such as Drone Assist (£free, iOS (opens in new tab) and Android (opens in new tab)) and AirMap (iOS (opens in new tab) and Android (opens in new tab)) are ideal, but what about location planning on a visual level?
+To identify these, free phone apps such as Drone Assist (£free, iOS and Android) and AirMap (iOS and Android) are ideal, but what about location planning on a visual level?

 Google Maps is a fantastic tool for seeking out locations, because it gives you a detailed, top-down view of the world.
 Not only does it help you to locate potential locations that may not be obvious from a standing or driving position, it also allows you to identify safe take-off and landing areas.
 The topdown view is, of course, limited, and Street View's 360-degree view is restricted to roads, but its value as a location research tool cannot be ignored.

 The location for the image above was first found by looking at Google Maps for suitable locations and revealed itself to have great potential for a topdown shot of the moored boats.
 The resulting image is like a high-resolution crop of the Google Maps view of the area and is a location that probably wouldn't have been discovered without the use of a service many of us use on an almost daily basis for other purposes.